2025/26 Taught Postgraduate Module Catalogue

 On successful completion of the module students will have demonstrated the following learning outcomes relevant to the subject:

-7. Understand the influence of composition and structure on the physical and thermal behaviour of materials by applying classical and quantum mechanical approaches.
+- Understand the influence of composition and structure on the physical and thermal behaviour of materials by applying classical and quantum mechanical approaches for characterising the semiconductor, metallic conductor, 2D/3D materials, ceramics, and glasses.

 Skills Learning Outcomes